IoannisTsirozidis/ioannistsirozidis/README.md

 ### <h2>Hi there! 👋</h2>
-I'm **Ioannis**, a final-year undergraduate in the Department of Computer Science, AUTH. <br/>
+I'm **Ioannis**, graduate from the Department of Computer Science, AUTH with a MSc. in Cybersecurity from IHU <br/>

-- 🔭 My current focus is on expanding my knowledge of networking principles, enhancing my skills as a SOC Analyst, and Cybersecurity terminology.
+- 🔭 My current focus is on expanding my knowledge of networking principles, incidence response, digital forensics and principles in securing Cloud.
 - 🌱 Actively learning about SIEM/SOAR technologies, as well as Log Analysis tools and Incident Response frameworks.
 - 💬 I’m looking forward to collaborate and implement my knowledge on Networking and\or Security Operations in real-world scenarios.